Generalized soap bubbles and the topology of manifolds with positive scalar curvature: Topological preliminaries

 \section{Topological preliminaries}

 In this section we collect some basic topological facts on closed aspherical manifolds.
-Let $N$ be a smooth $n$-manifold. $N$ is called aspherical, if its homotopy groups $\pi_j(N)$ is trivial for all integers $j > 1$.
+Let $N$ be a smooth connected $n$-manifold. $N$ is called aspherical, if its homotopy groups $\pi_j(N)$ is trivial for all integers $j > 1$.
 Equivalently, $N$ is a Eilenberg--MacLane space $K(\pi,1)$, where $\pi$ is the fundamental group of $N$.
-Alternatively, $N$ is aspherical if and only if its universal cover, $\tilde{N}$, is contractible \cite[Theorem 4.5]{Hatcher2002AlgebraicTopology}.
+It is a standard result that $N$ is aspherical if and only if its universal cover, $\tilde{N}$, is contractible \cite[Theorem 4.5]{Hatcher2002AlgebraicTopology}.

 We fix $(N,g)$ a compact aspherical Riemannian $n$-manifold and denote by $\tilde N$ its universal cover.
 The following is standard. \begin{lemm} $\tilde N$ is non-compact. \end{lemm} \begin{proof} Because $\tilde N$ is contractible $H_n(\tilde N,\ZZ_2) = 0$.
 However, any compact $n$-manifold has $H_n(\tilde N,\ZZ_2) = \ZZ_2$. \end{proof}